 (j) if the Applicant or Licensee is a partnership or a corporation, any change in the composition of the partnership or of the officers and/or directors of the corporation shall be reported to the Licence Manager within ten (10) days;

-(k) the Licensee shall ensure that a legible copy of the license issued under this By-law is posted and maintained in a prominent and visible position inside the Rental Unit near the front entrance.
+(k) the Licensee shall ensure that a legible copy of the licence issued under this By-law is posted and maintained in a prominent and visible position inside the Rental Unit near the front entrance.